-SBAB's market funding/tangible assets stood at 42.5% at end September 2020.
-Covered bonds (rated Aaa) account for more than half of the bank's long-term funding, and 75% of these were SEK denominated as of the same date.
+SBAB's market funding/tangible assets stood at 41.7% at end September 2021.
+Covered bonds (rated Aaa) account for more than half of the bank's long-term funding, and around 74% of these were SEK denominated as of the same date.
 This debt class benefits from a deep local market with stable domestic investors, and we reflect these strengths by viewing covered bonds denominated in local currency as a particularly stable source of funding for all Swedish banks.

-SBAB's funding profile has improved over the last few years following its strategy to extend maturities, with a number of successful benchmark issues, and a reduction in foreign currency exposures.
+SBAB's funding profile has improved over the last few years following its strategy to extend maturities, with a number of successful benchmark issues and a reduction in foreign currency exposures.
 These have been of longer maturities, taking advantage of the low interest rate environment reducing the asset-liability mismatch.

-In addition, SBAB has actively reduced its reliance on market funding through further diversification into deposits, thereby reducing its gross loans/deposits to 308% at end September 2020 (from 565% at end December 2013).
+In addition, SBAB has actively reduced its reliance on market funding through further diversification into deposits, thereby reducing its gross loans/deposits to 321% as of end September 2021 (from 565% at end December 2013).
 We view the increase in deposits as a sustainable improvement which provides the bank with relatively sticky funding, given the gradual and granular increase in the flow of new depositors.
-However, the growth in deposits slowed to a 2.6% increase during the first three quarters of 2020, while market funds increased by 16.5%.
+However, the growth in deposits slowed to 3.7% during the first three quarters of 2021, while market funds increased by 12.7%.
+We expect SBAB to focus on deposit growth in 2022.